thinkanyforever/mingw-ffmpeg/README.md

 - cd /mingw
 - gen --install=1
 - see your local32/local64 & global32/global64 directory

-More
+- you will get ffmpeg .dll library, if you need .a then look at _install/script/video_git_ffmpeg More
 --------
 - open file gen to see how to use step by step